The Navy retained the name carried by this vessel at the time of her acquisition.

-After embarking 2,100 American troops and 1,100 passengers, Imperator departed Brest 15 May 1919, arriving New York 1 week later.
-Operating with the Cruiser-Transport Force from 3 June to 10 August she made three cruises from New York to Brest, returning over 25,000 troops, nurses, and civilians to the United States.
-While en route to New York 17 June, Imperator assisted the French cruiser Jeanne D'arc, which had broken down in the Atlantic.
-The President of Brazil was on board Jeanne D'arc and Imperator received him and his party for transport to the United States, arriving there several days later.
+After embarking 2,100 U.S. troops and 1,100 passengers, Imperator departed Brest on 15 May 1919, reaching New York one week later.
+Operating with the Cruiser and Transport Force from 3 June to 10 August she made three cruises from New York to Brest, returning over 25,000 troops, nurses, and civilians to the United States.
+While en route to New York on 17 June, Imperator assisted the French cruiser Jeanne D'arc, which had broken down in the Atlantic.
+President Delfim Moreira of Brazil had been traveling on board Jeanne D'arc and Imperator received him and his party for transport to the United States, arriving there several days later.

-The troop transport was transferred to the 3d Naval District 19 September, decommissioned at New York 24 November 1919, and was delivered to the British Ministry of Shipping the same day.
+The troop transport was transferred to the Third Naval District on 19 September 1919, decommissioned at New York on 24 November 1919, and was delivered to the British Ministry of Shipping the same day.

 Renamed Berengaria, the massive ship served as the flagship of the Cunard Line until 1934, when Cunard and the White Star Line merged, then continued in service until 1938.
 Ultimately, she was broken up for scrap (1939-1946).
 Among her captains was Sir Arthur Rostron, whose ship, Carpathia, had rescued survivors of Titanic in 1912.